eszter-pai/twitch-roaster/README.md

 I stream video games sometimes, and random people occasionally jump into chat to drop racism/sexism remarks or launch into political takes.
 It frustrates me that I don't always have a clever comeback ready.
 So I decided to make a bot do it for me.

-Meet **Smobotat** - a roast bot for my Twitch channel that claps back at toxic messages with witty responses.
+Meet **smobotat** - a roast bot for my Twitch channel that claps back at toxic messages with witty responses.

 ## Development Journey